 Skip top navigation

-MEd Special Education, K-12 General Curriculum Licensure Concentration
+Master of Education in Special Education, Concentration in K-12 General Curriculum Licensure

 Our highly regarded master’s program with a concentration in general curriculum licensure provides the skills and knowledge to become a professional special educator of students with disabilities who access the general curriculum.